Master Seminar - Future Internet Protocols and Security Perspectives (WS 2025/26)

 There is a constant demand for the Internet to function better, not only in terms of performance, but also in terms of being more secure, scalable and highly reliable.
-Towards this end, new protocol design proposals are proposed across multiple layers of networking abstraction to allow the Internet to evolve to sustain these growing needs.
+Towards this end, new protocol designs are proposed by researchers and industry in papers and Internet standards under the umbrella of standards developing organizations (SDOs).
+These designs allow the Internet to evolve to sustain these growing needs.
+Additionally, since the Snowden incidents in 2013, the IETF and other SDOs developed new standards with privacy in mind that are widely deployed on the Internet today (e.g., MLS, TLS 1.3, QUIC and more).
+Yet, new attacks on deciphering encrypted network traffic have been developed and continue to be found by researchers.

 Moodle page